 Bernie Sanders’ net worth now makes him a millionaire thanks to his best-selling books.
-But Bernie Sanders came from hard times and hasn’t forgotten them, even while he’s running to be the Democratic candidate for President of the United States.
-He’s still a politician for the 99 percent because he’s been there himself, dealing with poverty and going through times when he could barely make ends meet.
+But Sanders came from hard times and hasn’t forgotten them, even while he was running to be the Democratic candidate for President of the United States.
 Here’s what you need to know about Sanders’ net worth.

-1. Bernie Sanders’ Net Worth in 2019 Is $2.5 Million, But That’s Not Part of the Top 1 Percent
+1. Bernie Sanders’ Net Worth Is $2.5 Million, But That’s Still Not Part of the Top 1 Percent

 Sanders is now estimated to have a net worth of $2.5 million, Forbes reported.
 His net worth has increased thanks to earnings from three best-selling books.
 He has made at least $1.7 million from those books.
 This does not qualify him for the top 1 percent, however, Slate pointed out.
 You must have a net worth greater than $10 million to be in the top 1 percent.

 He also has a government salary and pension.
 His current salary is $174,000, Forbes noted.

 When he was elected mayor in 1981, the salary of $33,800 was more than he had ever made, Politico reported.
 In 2014, his household took in more than $205,000, paying nearly $28,000 in taxes.
 He’s come a long way since then.

 2. He Struggled for Much of His Adult Life & Even Had His Electricity Turned Off Once

 Sanders struggled to make ends meet much of his adult life.
 When he was 23, he and his first wife, Deborah Sanders, lived in a property that was a “maple sugar shack” with a dirt floor, Politico reported.